 There are two Porsche extended warranty plan options (called Porsche Vehicle Service Protection plans): Platinum and Powertrain.
 Both warranties will provide coverage up to 10 years/100,000 miles, whichever comes first.
 Keep in mind this isn’t an additional 10 years past your factory warranty, but rather, a total of 10 years.

-The Platinum Plan is the more comprehensive of the two options.
+The Platinum Plan provides the most comprehensive coverage of the two options.
 It covers:

 - Drive axle

 - Fuel system

 The Powertrain Plan is limited to the engine, transmissions, drive axle, and seals and gaskets.
 Some powertrain warranty plans don’t cover seals and gaskets, so it’s nice to see Porsche providing this coverage.